Flow builder basics

 Step Triggers

-Use Triggers to create "if this, then that" rules to navigate steps or perform actions based on various conditions.
-This allows for more robust and sophisticated flows.
-You can add multiple triggers to a single step for branching flows, skipping steps, and more.
+Use triggers to establish "if this, then that" guidelines to manage steps or execute actions based on different conditions.
+This enables the creation of more complex and advanced workflows.
+You can incorporate several triggers into a single step for creating branching workflows, bypassing steps, and more.

-To add a trigger, click Add block > Trigger.
+To add a trigger, click Add block > Trigger on a step.
 Trigger conditions include:

 Best Practice: Add triggers to non-hidden steps to prevent users from getting stuck.

-Note: Custom event conditions aren't currently supported in triggers.
+Custom event conditions aren’t currently supported in Triggers.
 As a workaround, update a user attribute instead of sending an event.

 Apply actions to step triggers